AccelByte/accelbyte-python-modular-sdk/docs/custom_operation.md

 ## References

-Please see the [/api](../accelbyte_py_sdk/api) directory for mroe examples on how to create custom models and operations from generated code.
+Please see the [/services/<service-name>/api](../src/services/) directory for more examples on how to create custom models and operations from generated code.

 The working code for this example is found [here](../samples/custom-operation).